nus-cs2103/website-base/admin/policies-fragment.md

   ```
 <div tags="m--cs2103 m--tic4002">

 **Giving credit to AB3 code**: If your team project code follows a design similar to AB3, that doesn't mean you need to credit AB3 -- this is because a brownfield project is _expected_ to follow existing code/design where possible, in the interest of consistency.
-However, don't take credit for existing AB3 code (i.e., ensure such code doesn't appear under your name in the tP code dashboard) unless you have modified that code substantially.
+However, don't take credit for existing AB3 code (i.e., ensure such code doesn't appear under your name in the tP code dashboard) unless you have modified that code substantially.<br>
+  In a similar vein, code written by following AB3 tutorials need not be cited as reused, and can appear under your name.
 </div>

 **Reuse within the team** %%(e.g., reusing code written by a team member)%% need not be mentioned explicitly.
 However, you should factor in such reuse when you estimate effort contributed by each team member.